Skip to main content

 Custom style

-Here's an example that shows how to add your own custom style to Kanban:
+Here’s a snippet that shows how to set up a custom style for Kanban.

 Adaptivity